seejohnrun/seejohnrun.github.io/_posts/2009-07-28-ternary-operator.markdown

 this common operation down to a single, extremely readable and concise line.
 Its simplicity is beautiful and it really has some great uses. __So please use it.__

-While we re on the topic however, to the other extreme  I ve seen a lot of this, which is also quite disheartening:
+While we re on the topic however, to the other extreme  I've seen a lot of this, which is also quite disheartening:

 ``` java